 If you spend more then just a weekend in Château d'Oex then you might like to hike to Lac Lioson which is only a short drive away

-You may also like the following destinations within Switzerland
+You may also like the following Destinations within the Area

 - Villars-Grion – Les Diableret-The Perfect Family Winter Resort